 Keep in mind that if any negative emotions and views of self have returned or are still present in our memory of the incident, that’s usually a sign that more stimulation sets are needed.
 Our therapist will help guide us through the steps above to ensure that healthier, more adaptive beliefs become fully installed on a more permanent level.

-What To Keep in Mind Before Practicing EMDR Therapy
+What to Know Before Starting EMDR Therapy

 If we decide to try EMDR, it’s important to keep a few things in mind.
 First and foremost, be sure to find a trained professional, as EMDR is a specialized therapy that requires specific training.
 Consider browsing the EMDR International Association’s website to find a qualified EMDR therapist.
 Also inquire about the therapist’s specific experience with EMDR, as not all EMDR therapists specialize in every mental health condition.